-When it comes to sex, Gen Z is far more progressive and comfortable with the concept of non-monogamy than previous generations, with almost half (48%) of Canadian general population respondents willing to consider a non-monogamous relationship.
+When it comes to sex, Gen Z in the 10 countries surveyed is far more progressive and comfortable with the concept of non-monogamy than previous generations.
 Fifty-nine percent of Gen Z members said they wanted either an open or a polyamorous relationship, attributing to them many benefits including fuller sexual and/or romantic life experiences, and more open-mindedness/acceptance toward different forms of love.